Viking Link: Specification

-The interconnector will be capable of transmitting up to 1,400 MW at 525 kV i.e. an annual transmission capacity of 12.3 TWh.
+The interconnector is capable of transmitting up to 1,400 MW at 525 kV, resulting in an annual transmission capacity of 12.3 TWh.
+The actual cable is made of copper, steel, paper and plastic and weighs about 40 kg per metre.
 It is similar in capacity and length to the UK–Norway North Sea Link.

-Ownership

-The project is a cooperation between British National Grid and Danish Energinet.

 Project history

 In November 2015 Viking Link was put on the EU "Projects of Common Interest" list, along with the COBRAcable between Jutland and the Netherlands, and the Krieger offshore wind turbine cable to Germany.

 In January 2017 Viking Link announced a €1.3 billion tender for seven contracts that detail all aspects of constructing and later maintaining both the land and sea components of the link.

 In March 2017 Fugro announced the completion of their contract to survey the seabed for the subsea section of the interconnector.

 According to some experts including National Grid's head of strategy the UK's decision to leave the EU can negatively influence the effort to link the UK power grid with the continent and may put planned interconnectors such as Viking Link on hold.
 In reaction to the Brexit referendum Viking Link stated that the plans to build and operate the interconnector remain unchanged and that they consider the project unlikely to be influenced since it has a strong business case, while National Grid claims that leaving the internal energy market would jeopardize interconnector projects such as Viking Link.

-In July 2019 Viking Link announced three contracts totaling €1.1 billion, one with Siemens for the two onshore substations and two for the manufacture and laying of the undersea cables to be done by Prysmian Powerlink S.r.l. and NKT HV Cables AB.
-Construction work is scheduled to start mid-2020 and expected to be complete by end 2023.
+In July 2019 Viking Link announced three contracts totaling €1.1 billion, one with Siemens Energy for the two onshore substations and two for the manufacture and laying of the undersea cables to be done by Prysmian Powerlink S.r.l. and NKT HV Cables AB.
+Construction work was scheduled to start mid-2020 and expected to be complete by end 2023.